lsl036/STM-Multifrontal-QR-Factorization-Empowered-by-GCN/STMMQR/README.md

 ## Code Environment
 1. In the NUMA architecture, the **libnuma** library is required

-2. **OpenBLAS-0.3.9** is required.
+2. **OpenBLAS-0.3.9** is recomended.
 You can obtain it from https://github.com/xianyi/OpenBLAS. **LAPACK** library is also required.

 3. If you want to use the **metis** method in reordering step, you need to install the metis library.
 We have already given the source code of **metis-5.1.0** in the STMMQR folder.

 4. If you want to use the **NESDIS** method in reordering step, you need to install **CAMD, CCOLAMD** library.
 We also put the source code of these libraries into STMMQR folder.
-You can type `make relevant_lib` to install **metis,CAMD,CCOLAMD**.
+You can type `sudo make relevant_lib` to install **metis,CAMD,CCOLAMD** on your platform.

 ## Setup
-Before compiling the entire library, we hope you can adjust the system settings by modifying `./STMMQR/include/tpsm/tpsm_sysinfo.h` according to the machine architecture.
+We already supplemented script that automatically detect NUMA information of your platform.
+Now you can type `make numadetect` to generate `./include/tpsm/Numainfo.h`.
+This step is included in `make` instruction.

 1. Typing`sudo make relevant_lib` can install the relevant libraries that STM-Multifrontal QR requires.